Wild card leader Red Sox beat stumbling Mets 6-3, 6th in row

 Boston began its 45th comeback win of the year in the bottom half when Bobby Dalbec hit a two-out double high off the center-field wall and scored as Christian Vázquez doubled over left fielder Kevin Pillar, who appeared to misread the ball.

-Hernández homered leading off the fifth, Kyle Schwarber doubled and Bogaerts followed with his 23rd homer for a 4-2 lead.
+Kiké Hernández homered leading off the fifth, Kyle Schwarber doubled and Bogaerts followed with his 23rd homer for a 4-2 lead.

+“We battled.
+A lot of guys took their walks, passed the baton to the next guy and we put up some good at-bats,” Bogaerts said.

 Marcus Stroman (9-13) allowed four runs, seven hits and three walks in five innings.
 He is 0-1 in five starts since winning at the Los Angeles Dodgers on Aug.
 22.